 Step 2: Upload your spreadsheet here: htps://app.dsco.io/inventory/upload.
 You can check the HISTORY page to verify that the upload process finished successfully: https://app.dsco.io/automation/history.

-Step 3: Click the SETTINGS gear, ACCOUNT SETTINGS, and then PRICING TIERS (https://app.dsco.io/account/pricing-tiers) to name the pricing tiers that were created by that spreadsheet upload.
+Step 3: Click the SETTINGS and select PRICING TIERS (https://app.dsco.io/account/pricing-tiers) to name the pricing tiers that were created by that spreadsheet upload.
 The default names for the pricing tiers are "default, price02, price03, price04, etc." The name of the "default" tier can't be changed, but any other name can be adjusted.

 Assigning Pricing Tiers to your Trading Partners